-Important Dates:
+Important Dates

-Grant Applications Due November 3, 2023 (COB)

-Notice of Awards On/Before December 15, 2023

-Required Learning Collaborative Friday, March 22, 2024

-Grantee Meeting 9:30 a.m11:30 a.m.

-Hybrid mtg. at PreventionFIRST!

-and virtual

-Final Grant Report Due December 6, 2024 (COB)
+Grant Applications Due November 27, 2024 (COB) Notice of Awards On/Before January 10, 2025 Required Learning Collaborative Grantee Friday, April 25, 2025 Meeting 9:30 a.m10:30 a.m.
+In-Person mtg. at PreventionFIRST!
+Final Grant Report Due December 12, 2025 (COB)

 COB refers to close of business, 5:00 p.m.
 Eligibility Requirements:

-- ✓ The project must have as its principal mission the prevention and reduction of youth substance use/misuse. - ✓ The applicant must be a public or private nonprofit, governmental, or faith-based organization. - ✓ The project must serve communities and their residents within Hamilton County.

-✓ The project must assist with improving capacity of an existing coalition or begin mobilizing one if a coalition does not currently exist in the community.
+- ✓ The project must have as its principal mission the prevention and reduction of youth substance use/misuse, youth mental health awareness and/or youth suicide prevention. - ✓ The applicant must be a public or private nonprofit, governmental, or faith-based organization. - ✓ The project must serve communities and their residents within Hamilton County. - ✓ The project must assist with improving the capacity of an existing coalition or begin mobilizing one if a coalition does not currently exist in the community.